 On March 12, 2018, Checkpoint closed an underwritten public offering in which it sold 5,290,000 shares of its common stock at a price of \$4.35 per share for gross proceeds of approximately \$23.0 million.
 Total net proceeds from this offering were approximately \$20.8 million, net of underwriting discounts and estimated offering expenses of approximately \$2.2 million.
-The shares were sold under a Registration Statement (No. 333-221493) on Form S-3, filed by Checkpoint with the Securities and Exchange Commission.
+The shares were sold under the Checkpoint S-3.

-Approximately \$77.0 million of the shelf remains available for sale under the Form S-3, following the March 12, 2018 offering.
-Checkpoint may offer the securities under the S-3 from time to time in response to market conditions or other circumstances if it believes such a plan of financing is in the best interests of its stockholders.
+Approximately \$69.0 million of the shelf remains available for sale under the Checkpoint S-3, following the offerings noted above.
+Checkpoint may offer the securities under the Checkpoint S-3 from time to time in response to market conditions or other circumstances if it believes such a plan of financing is in the best interests of its stockholders.

-16. Commitments and Contingencies
+16.Commitments and Contingencies